FallenDev/Spark/README.md

 #### Download (Binaries)

-The latest Spark binaries are available for <a href="https://www.dropbox.com/s/sagoqwway2dzlau/Spark.zip?dl=0">download via DropBox</a>.
+The latest Spark binaries are available on Zolian's Discord.
 Please keep in mind that they may not reflect the latest code changes here.

-You will need the <a href="http://www.microsoft.com/en-us/download/details.aspx?id=40773">.NET Framework 4.5.1</a> to run Spark.
+You will need the <a href="https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.0-windows-x64-installer">.NET 8</a> to run Spark.

 #### Language and Framework
-Spark is a WPF application written in C# using Visual Studio 2013 (Community Edition).
-It targets version 4.5.1 of the .NET Framework and implements a simple MVVM (Model-View-ViewModel) architecture.
+Spark is a WPF application written in C# using Visual Studio 2022.
+It targets .NET 8 and implements a simple MVVM (Model-View-ViewModel) architecture.

 #### Client Version Support
-Spark currently supports <strong>version 7.41</strong> of the official Dark Ages game client.
-Other clients may also be supported, though their support is not guaranteed.
+Spark currently supports <strong>version 7.41</strong> of the official Dark Ages client.
+It also support Zolian 9.13, and Legends 7.18.
 You may edit the generated <strong>Versions.xml</strong> file to support additional client versions.

 #### Developers